tus/tus-node-server/packages/s3-store/README.md

 See the exported [KV stores][kvstores] from `@tus/server` for more information.

+#### `options.maxConcurrentPartUploads`

+This setting determines the maximum number of simultaneous part uploads to an S3 storage service.
+The default value is 60.
+This default is chosen in conjunction with the typical partSize of 8MiB, aiming for an effective transfer rate of 3.84Gbit/s.

+**Considerations:**
+The ideal value for `maxConcurrentPartUploads` varies based on your `partSize` and the upload bandwidth to your S3 bucket.
+A larger partSize means less overall upload bandwidth available for other concurrent uploads.

+- **Lowering the Value**: Reducing `maxConcurrentPartUploads` decreases the number of simultaneous upload requests to S3.
+This can be beneficial for conserving memory, CPU, and disk I/O resources, especially in environments with limited system resources or where the upload speed it low or the part size is large.

+- **Increasing the Value**: A higher value potentially enhances the data transfer rate to the server, but at the cost of increased resource usage (memory, CPU, and disk I/O).
+This can be advantageous when the goal is to maximize throughput, and sufficient system resources are available.

+- **Bandwidth Considerations**: It's important to note that if your upload bandwidth to S3 is a limiting factor, increasing `maxConcurrentPartUploads` won’t lead to higher throughput.
+Instead, it will result in additional resource consumption without proportional gains in transfer speed.

 ## Extensions

 The tus protocol supports optional [extensions][].
 Below is a table of the supported extensions in `@tus/s3-store`.